dannymcy/coopera_code/HUMAN.md

 ⚠️Caution: This dataset contains real user information.
 We **do not** encourage its use.
 Read the [official ethics note](https://sites.google.com/michalkosinski.com/mypersonality) for more details.

 2) **Google: Synthetic-Persona-Chat Dataset**: Download from the [official repository](https://github.com/google-research-datasets/Synthetic-Persona-Chat) or from [here](https://drive.google.com/file/d/1OEhnUNFIkaFDZba9RtY_6PwcjcJ0831k/view?usp=sharing).
 Manually create the human description paragraph and Big-5 personality scores following the procedures described in our paper (Sections 3.2, Appendix C, and F).
-Afterward, overwrite the variables `profile_string_list` and `big_five_list` in `/path/to/coopera_code/habitat-lab/coopera_main/human_sim/human_sim.py` (see below).
+Afterward, overwrite the variables `profile_string_list` and `big_five_list` in `/path/to/coopera_code/habitat-lab/coopera_main/human_sim/human_sim.py` (see below Part 5: Simulating Humans).

 ## 4. Generate Dynamic Scenes and Episode Datasets